 Industry data provided by production surveys can serve as a benchmark for production performance across the country.
 Historical production surveys include the Alberta Cow-Calf Audit (1986-88, 1997-98) and “Reproductive Efficiency and Calf survival in Ontario Beef Cow-calf Herds” (1983).
 Sixteen years later, the survey was revived, revised and expanded into the Western Canadian Cow-Calf Survey (WCCCS, 2014).
 Between 2013 and 2017 Cow-Calf Production Surveys were conducted in Western Canada, Ontario, Quebec and Atlantic Canada.
-These surveys provided a benchmark of production performance and management practices on beef cow-calf operations in each region and informed the 2019 Adoption Rates Report.
-Most recently, the Beef Cattle Research Council (BCRC), Canfax Research Services and regional representatives collaborated to generate national statistic through the inaugural 2022-2023 Canadian Cow-Calf Survey (CCCS).
+These surveys provided a benchmark of production performance and management practices on beef cow-calf operations in each region.
+Most recently, the Beef Cattle Research Council (BCRC), Canfax Research Services and regional representatives collaborated to generate national statistic through the inaugural 2022-2023 Canadian Cow-Calf Survey (CCCS), which helped to inform the 2025 Canadian Cow-Calf Adoption Rates and Performance Levels Report.

 Historical Cow-Calf Surveys